 We developed a 10-year progress plan to take the client from corporate interloper to a family-friendly sit-down restaurant.

 “Not so long ago, no French mayor wanted one in their town.
 Now most of them do.”

 The first step was to work on the supply chain.
 French people are passionate about French food.
 So, we built relationships with French suppliers and farmers for potatoes, beef, chicken, lettuce, and wheat and made sure that the client always paid fair prices.
 The restaurant delivered.
 Today, 75% of its food supplies originate in France.

 Then, we focused on a national waste plan by supporting a sustainable waste strategy based on packaging eco-design, waste sorting and the collection of abandoned waste.

-“What has been accomplished has truly had a positive impact on society.
-The company has not only transformed its image, it has become an innovator in sustainability and green efforts and the employer of choice for young people.
+"What has been accomplished has truly had a positive impact on society.
+The company has not only transformed its image, it has become an innovator in sustainability and green efforts.
 Not so long ago, no French mayor wanted one in their town.
 Now, most of them do.
-As a result, France has become a leading revenue generator globally,” said Deloitte France Partner Marie Georges.
+As a result, France has become a leading revenue generator globally,” said Deloitte France Partner Clarisse Lelong.